AndiDittrich/WordPress.Cryptex/README.md

 Cryptex transforms plain-text E-Mail-Addresses into Images - automatically - No scrapers.
 No harvesters.
 No spambots.
 That's our goal!

 ## Description ##

+**NOTE: this plugin is targeted to advanced users and professionals - it requires some configuration tasks and won't work out-of-the-box!**

 The plugin is used to display Email addresses **as an image** - automatically.
 This will stop harvesters and crawlers from gathering sensitive data from your website.